TEXAS ANIMAL HEALTH COMMISSION

 Senior Division - Youth in the 9th grade or higher

 22. If a tag comes out or is otherwise lost, it is the responsibility of the exhibitor to notify

 the respective division superintendent immediately and arrange for a new tag to be installed.

 23. The Fair Association or Show Committee cannot make any guarantees that any market

 animal will sell due to the above rules and regulations.

-26. Any diseased or injured animals cannot enter the livestock show area or grounds.
+24. Any sick or injured animals cannot enter the livestock show area or grounds.

-29. Any exhibitor that qualifies more than 1 species of animal for the sale, must go to the Livestock Office no later than 1 hour after the conclusion of the Steer Show to sign a form to designate which species of animal they will sell in the Jr Livestock Auction, so the sale program can be completed.
+27. Any exhibitor that qualifies more than 1 species of animal for the sale, must go to the Livestock Office no later than 1 hour after the conclusion of the Rabbit Show to sign a form to designate which species of animal they will sell in the Jr Livestock Auction, so the sale program can be completed.